robamu-org/tcpip-demo/README.md

 # C++

-The demo can be configured by editing the `demo_config.h` file before build it.
+The demo is located inside the `tcpip-cpp` folder and can be configured by editing the `demo_config.h` file.
 Alternatively, use can use the CL mode by setting `CLI_MODE` to 1.
 Then you will be prompted for all required variables.